fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

         - `start_date` - a string indicating the start date for the last modified date range (inclusive) (MM/DD/YYYY)
         - `end_date` - a string indicating the end date for the last modified date range (inclusive) (MM/DD/YYYY)
     - `agency_codes` - an array of strings containing CGAC and FREC codes
+    - `file_names` - an array of strings containing total or partial matches to file names (including timestamps), will match any file name including generated ones

 ##### Response (JSON)